WilliamGleeson/computer.science/README.md

-🔖 [Resources](https://williamgleeson.github.io/computer.science/) for anyone with interest in Computer Science.
+A list of resources for anyone with interest in Computer Science can be found here (https://williamgleeson.github.io/computer.science/).

 ***